Kankoda/Web/_includes/kankoda/sdks/privacy-policy.md

 However, developers integrating our SDK can contact us with questions about our data practices.

 ## Developer Responsibilities

 Developers using our SDK are responsible for:

 - Providing appropriate privacy notices to their users
 - Ensuring compliance with applicable privacy laws in their applications
 - Obtaining necessary user consents for their own data collection practices

+## Compliance

+This policy is designed to comply with major privacy regulations including GDPR, CCPA, and other applicable data protection laws.

 ## Changes to This Policy